-When you open several workspaces from the batch mode environment, you can change your parameters directly in the workspace with an unlimited number of times by adding new simulations to the batch schedule until the intended variation of input parameters is fully covered by all entries.
+When several workspaces are opened in the batch mode environment, parameters can be directly modified in the workspace with an unlimited number of times by adding new simulations to the batch schedule until the intended variation of input parameters is fully covered by all entries.

-You have the possibity to save workspace results automatically after completing their simulation.
+It is also possible to save workspace results automatically after completing their simulation.